alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 When the PR is reviewed and its tests passing, it can be merged and deployed at this point.

+**Note:** If you need to surface finder level settings to individual documents, you can do so by [updating the expansion rules](#updating-expansion-rules-for-new-finder-level-fields).

 ## 2. Create a new specialist document format in Specialist Publisher

 ### Create the schema